alanng10/class-lang/Info/Article/Word/a.md

 Word "detail" has meaning that is sub info.

-Word "tool" has meaning that is be used to do.
+Word "tool" has meaning that is be used.

 Word "node" has meaning that is entity.